Services

 class IntercomSync extends ApplicationBackgroundedService {

-public static async syncUser(id: string) {
+public static async syncUser(user: User) {

-await this.background('_syncUser', id)
+await this.background('_syncUser', user.id)

 }